Interview: Ask Jimmy Wales What You Will 161

 2. Brevity is crucial.
 Since the title of individual pages is incorporated, it's natural to sacrifice some of the text to squeeze it in.

-As an adendum, I think Jimmy Wales has more or less sworn off the work of actually managing wikipedia and its content, and has instead relegated himself as a neutral final arbiter of disputes a
+As an adendum, I think Jimmy Wales has more or less sworn off the work of actually managing wikipedia and its content, and has instead relegated himself as a neutral final arbiter of disputes among people managing the site.

 Deletionists (Score:5, Insightful)